ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

 - A user can only create events if it belongs to an organization
 - Implemented devise
 - Implemented cancancan
+- Can attach images and pdfs to event

 Pending Features